 But you must have faith in those hardy succulents that survive in zone 5-6 in Ohio.

-So I have gathered everything together and I have planted some nice looking hypertufa pots with all the cuttings from newly grown plants this year.
+So I will gather everything together and I plant some nice looking hypertufa pots with all the cuttings from newly grown plants this year.
 Succulents multiply so easily, I always have more new plants to put in the new pots.

 I had some Sempervivum which were looking a little ratty, so I have decided to plant them into the new hypertufa.
 These hopefully will make some new chicks and I will have lots more by the end of the season.

 Most often, these need to have the bottom brown leaves removed and then just poke the stem into the dirt.
 If they were fresh and all green, I would cut and then leave them to scar over for a day or so before planting.